 Now, that you know where you should use React, let’s move towards some useful tips that will help you become a better React developer.

 It goes without saying that one should focus on keeping their project components smaller as they are easier to read, maintain, test, reuse and deploy.
-By extracting components, your app can take the benefits of modular approach effectively and be more organized and structurally better.
+By extracting components, your app can take the benefits of the modular approach effectively and be more organized and structurally better.

-React Development Tools make the process of viewing component hierarchy simpler, faster and quicker.
+React Development Tools make the process of viewing component hierarchy simpler, faster, and quicker.
 You can see, inspect and edit the props and state of a component and invoke component methods from DevTools, itself.

-We hope that you are now clear if you need React for your next project.
+We hope that you are now clear if you need to React for your next project.
 If you are still confused about the implications of React, it would be better to connect with a ReactJS development company and hire dedicated ReactJS developers who can guide you better and take your project forward.

 At Techtic Solutions, we have been working with React framework for quite a while and built expertise in taking advantage of the React library for a web app’s success.